AmeliaFromFinance/AmeShoutout/README.md

 5. Update these global variables under **Sub-Actions** → **Variables** (click the arrow to open folder):
    - `ShoutoutSceneName` → name of the OBS scene with your media source.
    - `ShoutoutSourceName` → name of the OBS media source you made.
+   - `clipsWithinDays` → get clips within 'x' days so that it doesn't display clips that are years old (default: 90)
 6. Leave `ShoutoutHash` and `ShoutoutClientId` alone unless Twitch changes them.

 ---